sleak-lbl/weekly-emails/items/curtailment.md

 ### NERSC Operations Continue, with Minimal Shelter-in-Place Impacts

-Alameda County, California, where NERSC is located, remains under a public health order.
+Alameda County, California, where NERSC is located, remains under public health order restrictions.
 NERSC continues to remain open while following site-specific protection plans.
 We remain in operation as before, with the majority of NERSC staff working remotely for the foreseeable future, and only staff essential to operations